 Pathways are defined by particular content and they result in different academic awards.
 While we seek to enable candidates to get the best qualification, the priority must always be the best preparation for ordained ministry.
-Your particular pathway will be agreed between the Academic Dean, the Director of Anglican Formation, the Church of England Ministry Division, and your DDO.
+Your particular pathway will be agreed between the Academic Dean, the Director of Anglican Formation, the Church of England Ministry Development Team, and your DDO.

 Click here for some 'illustrative pathways', which combine the expectations of the Academic programme with requirements of the Church of England for those training for ordained ministry.
 These should give you an idea of the broad shape of the kinds of pathways on offer at Queen's.

 The following academic awards are available to Anglican students: